moka-rs/mini-moka/README.md

 The thread-safe, synchronous caches are defined in the `sync` module.

-Cache entries are manually added using `insert` or `get_with` method, and are stored in the cache until either evicted or manually invalidated.
+Cache entries are manually added using `insert` method, and are stored in the cache until either evicted or manually invalidated.

 Here's an example of reading and updating a cache by using multiple threads: